ynput/ayon-documentation/website/docs/addon_usd_resolver_artist.md

 ## What is the AYON USD Resolver?

-The AYON USD Resolver allows to load files in USD using an AYON Entity URI like `ayon+entity://demo_Big_Feature/assets/environments/01_pfueghtiaoft?product=layoutMain&version=v004&representation=ma` by resolving it at runtime to the correct filepath on your machine.
+The AYON USD Resolver allows to load files in USD using an AYON Entity URI by resolving it at runtime to the correct filepath on your machine.

+An AYON Entity URI may look like:
+- `ayon+entity://demo_Big_Feature/assets/environments/01_pfueghtiaoft?product=layoutMain&version=v004&representation=usd`
+- `ayon+entity://project_name/assets/char/hero?product=modelMain&version=v003&representation=usd`

 ## Pinning